What Is Animal-Assisted Therapy?

 - Assisted living

 Animals can often reach us in ways that other human beings cannot.
 They can form connections with us that can help us heal faster than connections other people try to form with us.
-It is for this reason that dogs are often used more than any other animal.
+It is for this reason that therapy dogs are often used more than any other animal.
 A dog's bond with a human is practically unmatched when compared to the bonds humans form with other animals.
 Horses, however, make for a close second.

 Ways in which animal-assisted therapy has been proven to work include: